NivBar/IIS_PROJECT/README.md

 2. NPM
 3. Python38

-also,
+## install npm packages
 you will need to open a terminal in the application root and install the react packages by simply running:
 **npm install**

-also,
+## activate the flask server
-you will activate the Flask server by opening a terminal in the flask_server folder and create python virtual environment by simply running: python -m venv venv
+you will activate the Flask server by opening a terminal in the flask_server folder and create python virtual environment by running:
+**python -m venv venv**
-This will create a venv folder under the flask_server. you can activate this venv by simply running: flask_server/venv/Scripts/activate
+This will create a venv folder under the flask_server. you can activate this venv by running:
+**flask_server/venv/Scripts/activate**
 This will open the venv and then we can run any python and pip installation command:
 ![image](https://user-images.githubusercontent.com/99175298/214264559-28b9697a-ae11-4387-8ad3-d3884f84aa69.png)

+### using the venv directory activated above
 Install all the python packages needed using pip install in the activated venv above

 # running the app